-All the up to date details of our grant-making for the Devon Coronavirus Response & Recovery Fund can be found here on the grant-publishing body 360 Giving's website.
+By the 26th August the Devon Coronavirus Response & Recovery Fund and the Core Cost Support Fund had distributed £734,550 and £29,297 respectively.
+Data about our grant-making can be viewed here on the grant-publishing body 360 Giving's website.

-Visit our Devon Coronavirus Response & Recovery Fund stories page for a snapshot of the groups we are supporting and the work they are carrying out.
+Visit our Devon Coronavirus Response & Recovery Fund stories page for a snapshot of the groups we have supported so and the work they are carrying out.

 Read our article that focuses on homelessness and the pandemic, as seen through the eyes of Alabaré Christian Care and Support.

 Read our article about Pete's Dragons - A charity whose passion for the support of people bereaved by suicide won't be dampened by the coronavirus outbreak.

 Read our article about The Nest - A CIC that formed late in 2019 and were due to launch its services supporting pregnant women this June.
 The pandemic, rather than put paid to their planned activities, only served them to bring them forward - albeit modified - to help Mums and Mums to be during the crisis.

 Read our article about Stop Abuse For Everyone (SAFE), and their counterparts who are continuing their support of domestic abuse survivors through the crisis.

 Find the full list of briefings written by our Communities Teams in response to the pandemic here.

 What some of our grant recipients have said

 "To all at the Devon Community Foundation, Thank you so very much for your wonderful email this morning.
 This is absolutely incredible news, thank you so very much from all of the volunteers.
 This really will help the vulnerable community at this difficult time."
 Basics Devon